ferranjay/javascript-data-selfie/README.md

 Adding capture and images with p5.

 Objectives.

-Learn basics of server-side programming with Node (and express?).
+- Learn basics of server-side programming with Node (and express?).
-Learn how to save data to a database with NedB. show just plain array. show flat file. introduce idea of database.
+- Learn how to save data to a database with NedB.
+- How to show just plain array.
+- How to show flat file.
+- Introduce idea of database.
-Learn how to use fetch() to POST data to server.
+- Learn how to use fetch() to POST data to server.